 Measurement in Action

-All the information you need to enter the Measurement in Action category can be found here.
+All the information about the Measurement in Action category can be found here.

 Entries to the IET Measurement in Action Innovation Award category are welcomed from (but not limited to) engineers innovating in the areas of:

 - Monitoring and diagnosis by the novel application of measurement science and technology

 - Improvement of industrial processes or products by measurement

 - The use of measurement in areas with large economic or social impact